Viatical Settlement Texas

 Policyholders in Texas have rights including receiving detailed disclosures about the settlement process, understanding the fees and costs associated, knowing the implications of the settlement on their beneficiaries, and the right to privacy.
 Texas law ensures that policyholders are fully informed and protected throughout the transaction.

-Once a viatical settlement transaction is completed in Texas, the agreement is final, and the buyer assumes the risk associated with changes in life expectancy.
-If your life expectancy increases after the sale, it does not affect the settlement amount you have received.
+Once a viatical settlement transaction is completed in Texas, the agreement is final, and the buyer assumes the risk associated with changes in health.
+If your condition changes after the sale, it does not affect the settlement amount you have received.
 The buyer of the policy bears the risk of such changes.
+For specific guidance and services in Texas, American Life Fund can provide tailored advice and support throughout the viatical settlement process, ensuring compliance with Texas regulations and a smooth transaction experience.